nschiett/fishgrowbot/paper/paper.md

 individual growth trajectories by measuring the distances between growth rings, and transforming these to fish lengths, a process called back-calculation (Vigliola and Meekan 2009; Vigliola, Harmelin-Vivien, and Meekan 2000).
-This approach is interesting because we can fit growth curves with a lot less individuals and is thus less destructive.
+This approach is interesting because it allows to fit growth curves by using less individuals and is thus less destructive.
 However, back-calculated lengths are rough estimates that include a level of uncertainty, that is not accounted for in currently described methods and existing tools (Vigliola and Meekan 2009).
-Moreover, the nature of back-calculated lengths demands a hierarchical modeling approach to account for autocorrelation within individuals.
+Moreover, the nature of back-calculated lengths demands a hierarchical modeling approach to account for autocorrelation within individuals growth trajectories.
 Developing such a model can be challenging and discouraging for the average R user, and there are currently no tools to aid fitting a Von Bertalanffy growth model to back-calculated lengths.

 `fishgrowbot` greatly facilitates the application of back-calculation and fitting of Von Bertalanffy growth curves on back-calculated